GeorgeCorbin/GT-Lax-App/firebase/public/players/bios/Ben_Skopicki_bio.md

 - Shots: 9
 - Shooting Percentage: 55.6%

+Ben Skopicki has excelled as a faceoff specialist and midfielder, demonstrating dominance at the X and an impressive work ethic.
+Over 31 games in his career, Ben has secured 275 faceoff wins out of 408 attempts, achieving a strong 55.6% faceoff win percentage.
+He has also recorded 150 ground balls, underlining his ability to win key possessions and control the game flow.
 Ben's consistency and impact at the faceoff position make him a vital part of the team's success.
 As a junior, he continues to develop his skills and make significant contributions on both ends of the field.